rmusser01/Infosec_Reference/Draft/ATT&CK-Stuff/Defense_Evasion.md

 -------------------------------
 ## Access Token Manipulation
 * [Access Token Manipulation - ATT&CK](https://attack.mitre.org/wiki/Technique/T1134)
 	* Windows uses access tokens to determine the ownership of a running process.
 A user can manipulate access tokens to make a running process appear as though it belongs to someone other than the user that started the process.
 When this occurs, the process also takes on the security context associated with the new token.
 For example, Microsoft promotes the use of access tokens as a security best practice.
 Administrators should log in as a standard user but run their tools with administrator privileges using the built-in access token manipulation command runas.
-Microsoft runas
 	* Adversaries may use access tokens to operate under a different user or system security context to perform actions and evade detection.
 An adversary can use built-in Windows API functions to copy access tokens from existing processes; this is known as token stealing.
 An adversary must already be in a privileged user context (i.e. administrator) to steal a token.
-However, adversaries commonly use token stealing to elevate their security context from the administrator level to the SYSTEM level.Pentestlab Token Manipulation
+However, adversaries commonly use token stealing to elevate their security context from the administrator level to the SYSTEM level.
+An adversary can use a token to authenticate to a remote system as the account for that token if the account has appropriate permissions on the remote system.
+	* Access tokens can be leveraged by adversaries through three methods:
+		* **Token Impersonation/Theft** - An adversary creates a new access token that duplicates an existing token using DuplicateToken(Ex).
+The token can then be used with ImpersonateLoggedOnUser to allow the calling thread to impersonate a logged on user's security context, or with SetThreadToken to assign the impersonated token to a thread.
+This is useful for when the target user has a non-network logon session on the system.
+		* **Create Process with a Token** - An adversary creates a new access token with `DuplicateToken(Ex)` and uses it with `CreateProcessWithTokenW` to create a new process running under the security context of the impersonated user.
+This is useful for creating a new process under the security context of a different user.
+		* **Make and Impersonate Token** - An adversary has a username and password but the user is not logged onto the system.
+The adversary can then create a logon session for the user using the `LogonUser` function.
+The function will return a copy of the new session's access token and the adversary can use `SetThreadToken` to assign the token to a thread.
-	* Adversaries can also create spoofed access tokens if they know the credentials of a user.
-Any standard user can use the runas command, and the Windows API functions, to do this; it does not require access to an administrator account.
+		* Any standard user can use the `runas` command, and the Windows API functions, to create impersonation tokens; it does not require access to an administrator account.
-	* Lastly, an adversary can use a spoofed token to authenticate to a remote system as the account for that token if the account has appropriate permissions on the remote system.
-	* Metasploit’s Meterpreter payload allows arbitrary token stealing and uses token stealing to escalate privileges.
-Metasploit access token The Cobalt Strike beacon payload allows arbitrary token stealing and can also create tokens.
-Cobalt Strike Access Token
+	* Metasploit’s Meterpreter payload allows arbitrary token manipulation and uses token impersonation to escalate privileges.
+The Cobalt Strike beacon payload allows arbitrary token impersonation and can also create tokens.

 #### Windows
 * [Access Token Manipulation - ATT&CK](https://attack.mitre.org/wiki/Technique/T1134)